whimsicalraps/Just-Friends/Just-Type.md

 In *shape*, Just Type inherits it's functionality from the standard mode.
 However, atop it sits a rhythmic engine for polymetric & -phasic patterns.
 Fundamentally this is a 'clocked' mode, whether internally so or via a continuous `tick`.
 The TIME & INTONE controls maintain their standard free-running influence, speeding up and slowing down *envelopes*, while the rhythms are controlled remotely.

 Notes in Geode are a combination of a standard trigger along with a number of *repeats* & a rhymthic *division*.
 The former sets the number of envelope events to create, while the latter chooses the rhythmic relation of those repeats to the core timebase.
-The MODE switch selects how the amplitudes of repeated elements change over time.
+The *MODE* switch selects how the amplitudes of repeated elements change over time.
 These changes are further modified by the RUN jack for fluid rhythmic variation under voltage control.
-These undulations are highly interactive with the TIME & INTONE controls, where the different MODE settings will handle overlapping repeats in drastically different ways.
-Start with TIME set very fast, then dial it back to hear how the repeats entangle.
+These undulations are highly interactive with the *TIME* & *INTONE* controls, where the different MODE settings will handle overlapping repeats in drastically different ways.
+Start with *TIME* set very fast, then dial it back to hear how the repeats entangle.

 Once these rhythmic streams are moving, their pattern can be corralled into a set of *quantized* steps.
-Using odd-subdivisions for notes, with even quantize, will enable patterns to break out of the evenly spaced repeat model.
+Using odd-subdivisions for notes, with even quantize, will enable patterns to break out of the evenly-spaced-repeats model.
 Try prime numbers (5/7/11) for divisions, but 4/8/16 for quantize to create traditional syncopated rhythms.

 ### Geode: Transient

 When set to *transient*, each repeat will have the full velocity (or a reduced one set by `VTR` / `vtrigger()`).

-RUN voltages will introduce a rhythmic variation ever *n* repeats.
+RUN voltages will introduce a rhythmic variation every *n* repeats.
 At 0V, every note is emphasized (hence sounding static).
-Increasing, every 2nd note is emphasized.
-Further a cycle of 3 velocities is introduced, and so on up to a cycle of 10 notes.
+Increasing a little and every 2nd note is emphasized.
+Further and a cycle of 3 velocities is introduced, and so on up to a cycle of 10 notes.
 The velocities decrease in a 'sawtooth' pattern.

 With negative voltages, the same cycles are introduced, however the pattern is reversed, dropping the volume at first, then rising up over *n* repeats.